agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 `1` comes first, and `2` comes after. `3` and `4` comes; then `6`; `7` and `8`;
 then we have our Sorted list.

 Now, that look extremely complicated.
-A lot more complicated that the other Sorting algorithms right?
+A lot more complicated than the other Sorting algorithms right?

 Merge Sort is one o the most efficient ways.
 You can Sort a list of things and